pRiVi/multipath-vpn/README.md

 multipath-vpn
 =============

-A vpn which supports failover and multiple connections
+A tunneling VPN which supports failover and multiple connections via the linux tuntap interface.